mzusin/mz-svg/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/mzusin/mz-svg)

-The TypeScript-based library for manipulating SVG in browser and Node.js.
-It allows to create SVG documents and shapes.
+TypeScript-based library for managing SVG in the browser and Node.js.
+The modular approach allows you to select only the required functions.
+It works well with all modern bundlers and Node.js and supports tree shaking 🌲.

 ## Links 🔗
 - [Website](https://svg.mzsoft.org)